Next Page

 1000 Statewide Intake (SWI) Contact Center

-• Abuse or neglect of children by a person responsible for a child’s care, custody, or welfare.
+• Abuse or neglect of a child by a person responsible for the child’s care, custody, or welfare.

-• Abuse or neglect of children in child care operations.
+• Abuse or neglect of a child in child care operations.

 • Abuse, neglect, or exploitation of:

-• Or an emancipated minor with a substantial impairment by:
+• An emancipated minor with a substantial impairment by:

 • A caretaker.